openprocurement/openprocurement.auctions.dgf/docs/source/standard/item.rst

 :deliveryLocation:
     dictionary

-    Geographical coordinates of delivery location.
-Element consist of the following items:
+    Geographical coordinates of the delivery location.
+Element consists of the following items:

     :latitude:
         string, required